kierandriscoll/js-sankeys/README.md

 You need to have some understanding of HTML, CSS, and Javascript

 # HTML & CSS Recap
 HTML is made up of elements.
-Elements usually start and end with a tag eg: *<h1>Page One Heading</h1>*.
+Elements usually start and end with a tag.
 Elements can have attributes.
 Eg. the element *<style>* can have the attribute *type*.
 Elements can be nested inside each other, and so can have a parent/child heirarchy.

 <!DOCTYPE html>
   <head>